When can I audition?:

 The philosophy behind our auditions:

 NRS is a community chorus in the truest sense.
-While some of our members do have trained voices and experience singing in choirs, no formal training, choral experience or ability to read music is required.
-Auditions are held simply to ensure that members can sing on pitch and maintain harmonies and to identify one’s vocal range.
+While some of our members do have trained voices and experience singing in choirs, no formal training, choral experience or ability to read music is required to join.
+Auditions are held to identify singers’ vocal ranges and to ascertain whether those auditioning can sing on pitch and maintain harmonies.
 They are very friendly and relaxed.

 Are there any age or geographic restrictions on membership?:

-Prospective members must be at least 18 years of age.
+North River Sing is open to individuals at least 18 years old.
 Although we rehearse in Jersey City, our members come from all over.

 Is there a membership fee?: